Asian shares slip on profit-taking, hopes grow for recovery

 A healthier U.S. economy is a big plus for Asia's export-reliant economies.

-In energy trading, benchmark U.S. crude rose 7 cents to $60.12 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude rose 14 cents to $60.19 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 58 cents to $60.05 per barrel on Tuesday.
-Brent crude, the international standard, lost 35 cents to $63.00 a barrel.
+Brent crude, the international standard, added 22 cents to $63.57 a barrel.

 AP Business Writers Damian J. Troise and Alex Veiga contributed.